jathak/dart_scheme/CONTRIBUTING.md

 floating point), or on all platforms starting in Dart 2 (64-bit integer).
 The conversion from `Integer` to `int` is unspecified for large values.

+### Documentation

+The code generator will also embed the doc comments on a library into the library itself, so they can be referenced from the interpreter.
+Any built-in intended for general use should have a doc comment.

+Doc comments must not exceed 80 characters of width, since they will not be wrapped when viewed within the interpreter.

+You can reference parameter names within your comment by putting the name in square brackets.
+This only works for explicitly named parameters.

 ### Importing a `SchemeLibrary`

 Only the `StandardLibrary` is included automatically in a new `Interpreter`.